mapstruct/mapstruct.org/content/news/2018-11-12-mapstruct-1_3_0_Beta2-is-out-with-java8-as-baseline.md

 We are no longer creating a new `DatatypeFactory` instance when mapping into `XmlGregorianCalendar`.
 Before we were doing a call to `DatatypeFactory.newInstance()` on every mapping.
 This call is an expensive call as it involves `ServiceLoader`usages.
-This is no longer done and a class fields initialized in the constructor of the mapper is used instead.
+In the new solution fields in the mapper initialized in the constructor of the mapper is used instead.

 ### Improvements in the builders support